-McWhorter: And a couple of years went by, the war plays itself out both in the one I've spoken with before has had happen to them, and this is the crux of our interview is that in 1944 the FBI placed a visit to your family.
+McWhorter: And a couple of years went by, the war plays itself out both in the European Theater of Operations and the Pacific Theater of Operations.
+And in 1944 an event happened for your family that no one I've spoken with before has had happen to them, and this is the crux of our interview is that in 1944 the FBI placed a visit to your family.